codeamigo/docs/blog/2021-11-1-results-from-hn-1.md

 Sadly, we had not enabled the [Metrics Agent](https://docs.digitalocean.com/products/monitoring/how-to/install-agent/) when we created the droplet, and it's not enabled by default.
 So we don't have insight into Memory Usage, Load Average, Disk Usage.
 However, **CPU Usage**, at the peak, was 50%:

 ![CPU Usage](/img/2021-11-1-results-from-hn/cpu-usage-DO.png)

+It's too bad we didn't have more in-depth metrics setup on DigitalOcean, we've now enabled Metrics Agent.

 ## AWS (Execution Env)